mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 So what we track in a model-free approach is the values of interest themselves , not the transition functins and the rewards.

+We'll do this in 2 phases.
+We'll look at *passive reinforcement learning*, and *active reinforcement learning*.

 <h2 id="dd0e9af361861e9d611430c8132e7d5d"></h2>